UTARSL1/chst-chatbot-v1/public/manuals/member-user-manual.md

 **Empowering Your Research!**

-The CHST Chatbot is designed to support your research excellence.
+The CHST AI Agent is designed to support your research excellence.
 Use the JCR and Nature Index tools to make informed publication decisions and build a strong research profile.

 Happy researching! 🔬📊